-The principal activity of the Company is to underwrite fire, marine, motor and general insurances.
+The principal activity of the Company is to underwrite fire, motor, liability, workmen's compensation and other general insurances.
 There has been no significant change in the nature of this activity during the year.

 Results

 Profit for the year after taxation